Some New Addition Formulae for Weierstrass Elliptic Functions: Preliminaries

-The reader is referred to \cite{o} for the details of the material in this section.
+The reader is referred to \cite{o} for more details of the material in this section.
 Define

-We consider the curve $\mathscr{C}$ defined by \(f(x,y)=0\) with the unique point \(\infty\) at infinity.
-Although we assume \(\mathscr{C}\) is non-singular, the formulae in our Theorems are valid even if \(\mathscr{C}\) is singular.
-It is known that any elliptic curve over any perfect field is written in this form (see \cite{cassels}, Chapter 8, or \cite{silverman}, Section 3 of Chapter 3).
-The results for this curve are valid as identities on power series over quite general base rings and are not restricted to the case of the complex numbers.
+We consider the general elliptic curve $\mathscr{C}$ defined by $f(x,y)=0$ with the unique point $\infty$ at infinity.
+Although we assume $\mathscr{C}$ is non-singular, the formulae in our theorems are valid even if this is not the case.
+It is known that any elliptic curve over any perfect field is written in this form (see Chapter 8 of \cite{cassels}, Chapter 3.3 of \cite{silverman}).
+Many of the results for this curve are valid as identities on power series over quite general base rings.
+In this paper we henceforth work over $\mathbb{C}$.

 We may define weights, denoted \(\mathrm{wt}\), by